-A simple 2D frame is 2.0 2.0 -2.0to be modelled and analysed.
-The ↑ 1.0 geometry of the frame is as shown.
+A simple 2D frame is to be modelled and analysed.
+The geometry of the frame is as shown.

 All members are made of mild steel.

-3.0 is The structure subjected to two loadcases; the selfweight of the structure, 7777 and a sway load at the top of the left-hand column.
+The structure is subjected to two loadcases; the self-weight of the structure, and a sway load at the top of the left-hand column.